You said, we're listening

 We're listening - We are currently writing a SEND professionals survey to be completed by our colleagues.
 This survey is being designed to help us spot the gaps in knowledge and understanding, so we can offer support and training to staff.

 We have also recently hired a SEND Strategic Lead.
 Interviews took place in late April, and the person appointed has a wealth of experience, knowledge, and best practice.
 We look forward to introducing them to you once they are in post.
-We will keep you informed of their workstreams.
+We will keep you informed of their work streams.

 You said - My child’s mainstream school are not always supportive and lack understanding.